Living above a business

 • Keep escape routes clear of flammable, combustible material and other obstructions.
 This includes items like bikes, plants, chairs and side tables.

-• Never wedge open fire doors or remove door closing devices, fire doors only protect you if they are kept closed.
+• Never wedge open fire doors, or remove or tamper with door closing devices, - fire doors only protect you if they are kept closed.

 • Protect/separate staircases with fire resisting construction to ensure your exit route is safe.

-• Damaged walls from the staircase to the commercial premises - look out for holes or large cracks.
+• Damaged walls between the commercial premises and staircase to residential accommodation - looking out for holes or large cracks.

 • Ill-fitting or damaged doors in the wall from the commercial premises to the staircase.

-• Holes in the floors exposing the premises beneath.
+• Holes in the ceiling exposing the premises above.

 Ducting